Markus Jonsson

-Per Markus Jonsson (born 9 March 1981) is a Swedish former professional footballer who played as a defender.
+Per Markus Jonsson is a Swedish former professional footballer who played as a defender.
 He played for Öster, AIK, Panionios, and Brann during a club career that spanned between 1999 and 2014.
 A full international between 2007 and 2009, he won four caps for the Sweden national team.

 Club career

-He was born in Växjö, Sweden, and played seven seasons for his hometown team Östers.
+He was born in Växjö, Sweden, and played seven seasons for his hometown team Öster.
 In November 2005, Jonsson signed for AIK on a free transfer, and managed to out-compete Jimmy Tamandi for the right-back spot at AIK.
 Impressive play from Jonsson made him frequently named as a contender for said spot in the national team.

 More than just a skilled defender, Jonsson is known for his well-chosen offensive runs and precise crosses, forming a tremendous partnership with right winger Kenny Pavey.
 An excellent marksman from the penalty spot and AIK's first-choice penalty taker, Jonsson has stated in several interviews that he has never missed a penalty kick in a competitive match as a senior player.
 According to himself, he converted 25 penalties in a row when playing in Sweden.

 In January 2010 he signed for Panionios on a free transfer.
 After two years in Greece, he signed for the Norwegian club Brann on 16 January 2012.